Cosmogenic photon and neutrino fluxes in the Auger era: Propagation models and simulations

 wherein $j \in \{\text{H},\text{He},\text{N},\text{Si},\text{Fe}\}$ designates the composition of the injected nuclei with atomic number $Z_j$ and abundance $f_j$, $\alpha$ is the spectral index of injection, and $R_\text{max}$ the cutoff rigidity, which reflects the maximal energy attainable by the sources, and $J_0$ is an overall normalisation.

 We adopt the EBL model by Gilmore {\it et al.}~\cite{gilmore2012a}.
 The URB model used was the one by Protheroe and Biermann~\cite{protheroe1996a}.
-Photonuclear cross sections are computed based on TALYS 1.6~\cite{konig2005a}, the default setting of CRPropa.
-The impact of different EBL models on the propagation of UHECRs is discussed in detail in Ref.~\cite{alvesbatista2015a}, and the uncertainties in cross section are addressed in Refs.~\cite{alvesbatista2015a,soriano2018a}.
-It is beyond the scope of this work to include all these theoretical uncertainties; we aim to obtain order-of-magnitude estimates using reasonable assumptions.
+Photonuclear cross sections are computed based on TALYS 1.8~\cite{konig2005a}, the default setting of CRPropa.
+The impact of different EBL models on the propagation of UHECRs is discussed in detail in Ref.~\cite{alvesbatista2015a}, and the uncertainties in cross section are addressed in Refs.~\cite{alvesbatista2015a,boncioli2016a,soriano2018a}.
+Uncertainties in the propagation, namely the EBL and photodisintegration, are also important and affect the results of the fit, as discussed in Ref.~\cite{alvesbatista2016a}.
+It is beyond the scope of this work to include all these theoretical uncertainties; we aim to obtain order-of-magnitude estimates using reasonable conservative assumptions.

 In order to infer the mass composition of the arriving simulated particles we follow the same procedure as Ref.~\cite{auger2017a}.
 The development of the extensive air shower is modelled with a Gumbel function $g(X_\text{max} | E, A)$~\cite{dedomenico2013a}, using results obtained with CONEX~\cite{pierog2006a}.
 We have adopted the EPOS-LHC model~\cite{pierog2013a} to estimate the depth of the shower maximum ($X_\text{max}$).
 We do not consider other models for the sake of simplicity.
-A more detailed analysis of the effect of different hadronic interaction models on the fit is shown in Ref.~\cite{auger2017a}.
+A more detailed analysis of the effect of different hadronic interaction models on the fit is shown in Ref.~\cite{auger2017a,romerowolf2018a}.